-FIGURE 11.
+FIGURE 13.
 Finer approximation of the reachable set of the robot problem.

 The OCP generated by this problem is rather challenging for the used optimizers and the quality of the results depends heavily on the used initial guess.
-To demonstrate the difficulty we first look at the reachable set for the angles $q_1$ and $q_2$ (left picture in Fig. 12) and perform the transformation $\mathcal{T}$ of the angles $q_1$ and $q_2$ into the coordinates x and y afterwards, when plotting the results (right picture in Fig. 12).
+To demonstrate the difficulty we first look at the reachable set for the angles q_1 and q_2 (left picture in Fig. 14 with $B_0 = [-3,3]^2$) and perform the transformation \mathcal{T} of the angles q_1 and q_2 into the coordinates x and y afterwards, when plotting the results (right picture in Fig. 14 with $B_0 = [-1,1]^2$).

-FIGURE 12.
+FIGURE 14.
 Reachable set of the robot without the transformation in the objective function (left) and the transformed set using the same results and colorcode (right).

-FIGURE 13.
-Objective function of the non-transformed robot problem (left) and the transformed version (right).

-We can see (indicated by the two different colors) that there are two major strategies (i.e., $q_2$ is positive or negative at final time T) which generate a partially overlapping part of the transformed reachable set, but on the right boundary, there are also some parts that can only be reached by following a trajectory leading to either a positive or negative angle $q_2$ .

-The non-transformed problem is a little bit easier to solve for the optimizer (some fine tuning is still required), since the objective function doesn't have as many local extrema as the transformed problem (as we can see in Fig. 13), but we don't get a result with almost equidistant target points inside of the reachable set this way.
-If we want to directly solve the transformed version of this problem to generate a nicer approximation, we have to be very careful to not only generate a part of the reachable set (numerical experiments like Fig. 14 showed that due to the choice of the initial value, all our used optimizers tend to only generate the red part in the right picture of Fig. 12 most of the time).
+We can see (indicated by the two different colors) that there are two major strategies (i.e., q_2 is positive or negative at final time T) which generate a partially overlapping part of the transformed reachable set, but on the right boundary, there are also some parts that can only be reached by following a trajectory leading to either a positive or negative angle q_2 .
+The non-transformed problem is a little bit easier to solve for the optimizer (some fine tuning is still required), since the objective function doesn't have as many local extrema as the transformed problem (as we can see in Fig. 15), but we don't get a result with almost equidistant target points inside of the reachable set this way.